denten-books/plain-text/main.md

 which does not require skilled operators for the transmission and reception of messages."
 Instead, the message was transcribed into perforation via mechanical means and then fed into the device.
-The tape mechanics of the typewriter could then be coupled with the electrics of the telegraph, with perforated tape as the mediator between the two "worlds."
+The tape mechanics of the typewriter could then be coupled with the electrics of the telegraph, with perforated tape acting as a mediator between the two "worlds" of mechanics and electricity.
 A number of devices emerged at the time with the aim of transforming mechanical action of the typewriter into perforation, and, consequently, perforation into script, completing the circuit between automated "encoding" and "decoding".
 As one device converts human input into mechanical states, and into signal, another device converts the signal into mechanical states and into a human-legible messages.

-What began as a trickle at the end of the 19th, ended in a flood at the beginning of the 20th century.
+What began as a trickle at the end of the 19th century, ended in a flood at the beginning of the 20th.
 A multitude of devices capitalized on the control capabilities of removable storage media.
 These included machines for tape-controlled telegraphic transmission (US158156, 1874-1874; US794242, 1905-1905; US1187035, 1911-1916), tape-controlled printing (US985402, 1908-1911), printing telegraphs (US1721952, 1928-1929), and remote broadcast programming devices for radio and television content (US1974062, 1932-1934;
 US2031074, 1931-1936).
-With the invention of punch cards and perforated tape (also used in Jacquard looms, as early as 1801), a message meant for another human became also a physical medium---bumps and holes---used to mechanical movement of the transmission apparatus.
+With the invention of punch cards and perforated tape (also used in textile looms, as early as 1725), a message meant for another human became also a physical medium---bumps and holes---used to mechanical movement of the transmission apparatus.

 For example, of the 33 asserted claims in the Bumstead brothers patent, the first 13 relate to the "transmission of intelligence [...] adapted to initiate a succession of electrical impulses all of which have a character representing significance, a receiver adapted to detect variations in time intervals elapsing between successive impulses, a plurality of interpreting relays selectively actuated by said receiver, and a printed mechanism responsive for the combined action [@bumstead_telegraphy_1916, 12-13]."
 Up to this point, the patent describes a device for transmission information, from type to print.
-Starting with clause 14, the language changes to describe a more general "telegraph system," involving "an impulse transmitter having means to vary the time intervals between successive transmitted impulses, each time interval having a character representing significance, a receiver responsive to said devices, and signal, distributing, interpreting, and recording devices *responsive to the contiguous significant time intervals define by the impulses* [emphasis mine] [@bumstead_telegraphy_1916, 14]."
+Starting with clause 14, the language changes to describe a more general "telegraph system," involving "an impulse transmitter having means to vary the time intervals between successive transmitted impulses, each time interval having a character *representing significance*, a receiver responsive to said devices, and signal, *distributing*, *interpreting*, and recording devices responsive to the contiguous significant time intervals defined by the impulses [emphasis mine] [@bumstead_telegraphy_1916, 14]."
 For the automated telegraph the control code and the message are one: that is, the arrangement of perforation on the ticker tape affects the internal mechanical configuration of the machine.
 Another way to put this would be to say that the state of the tape-driven telegraph machine at any given time is also, in part, a message meant for the human recipient.
 The printing telegraph of Brothers Bumstead, along with their subsequents and antecedents contain all the necessary parts for a Turing machine: discrete symbolic language, removable storage medium, and a device that can alter its internal state based on the reading and writing passing symbols.

+By 1905, Murray (of the Murray telegraph and alphabet) can write that "if we disregard the small class of telegrams that merely express emotions, *the essence of telegraphy is control* [emphasis mine]."
+He goes on to write that "telegraph systems, therefore, belong not to the class of producing or distributing, but to the class of controlling mechanisms [@murray_setting_1905, 556]."

 With this history in mind, I am interested in reformulating the metaphysical anxiety about literature and value formation in terms of text and control.
 If